skybet/skybet.github.io/_posts/2023-10-16-firedrill-gamedays.md

 ![Time Table](/images/gameday_image1.png)

 ### Intro / Overview
 Kick off the GameDay by providing a run down of the day's plans and an overview of the system architecture.
 This is particularly useful where the target system is yet to go live and the support personnel are unfamiliar with it.
-Having the architect or lead developer provide this overview may be particularly beneficial as is the provision of links to useful resources such as documentation and monitoring.
+Having the architect or lead developer provide this overview may be particularly beneficial as is the provision of links to useful resources such as runbooks and monitoring.

 ### Scenarios
-The failure scenarios to be used should be devised and tested well in advance.
-Multiple scenarios should be devised and kept hidden from those involved in resolving the problem on the day.
+Multiple failure scenarios to be devised and and tested well in advance, while ensuring they are kept hidden from those resposible for resolving the problem on the day.
 Devising the scenarios should be a team effort involving analysis of the system architecture and failure mode.
-Issues experienced during development/testing should be used to pinpoint potential problem areas.
+Issues experienced during development should be used to pinpoint potential problem areas.
 Ultimately, a list of scenarios should be broken down and detailed as shown here:

 ![Scenarios](/images/gameday_image2.png)

 The selected scenarios should be thoroughly tested to obtain a clear understanding of how the simulated incident will play out and the best candidates taken forward to the GameDay.

 Certain scenarios may benefit from simulated transactions being run against the service.
-This adds to the realism, with logs being populated with associated errors/warns, while also providing a clear indication of the issue and its consequences.
+This adds to the realism, with logs being populated with associated errors/warns, while also helping sign-posting the issue and its consequences.

 ### Execution
 During execution be clear on any rules that might apply e.g :